codewuren/codewuren/README.md

 # Hello Everyone

-I'm I am a high school student from China.
+I'm a high school student from China.

 These are some intro of me:
 - Favorite programming languages: C, Python, C++